Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** I had a good sleep after some days of insomnia.
 It helped me with my mood.
 Feeling good.

-### Day 82: June 16, 2020 (Recoding matching_with_mismatches.py)
+### Day 83: June 16, 2020 (Recoding matching_with_mismatches.py)

 **Today's Progress**: I resume the debugging of a program from last course.
 I got and idea that turned out being recoding everything.
 I just want that 100% in my certificate. ^^u
-To remember when checking tomorrow: The program runs and attach to results ONLY when its find_mismatch function returns "No mismatch".
+Reminder when checking tomorrow: The program runs and attach to results ONLY when its find_mismatch function returns "No mismatch".

 **Thoughts:** A good day.
 Very hectic, but ok.
+Feeling ok.

+### Day 84: June 17, 2020 (Recoding matching_with_mismatches.py)

+**Today's Progress**: Debugging the bug I've found yesterday.
+No success unfortunately.

+**Thoughts:** Feeling ok.

+### Day _85_: June 18, 2020 (Skipped)

+**Today's Progress**: Some minor reading that I can't consider as part of my coding challenge.
+I'll try harder next time.

+**Thoughts:** I had a good day.
+Full of experiences I haven't pass through in a long time.
+Unfortunately, I wasn't able to find time to do my coding hour.
+I suppose I will need to try harder next time.

+### Day 85: June 19, 2020 (Recoding matching_with_mismatches.py)

+**Today's Progress**: After some recoding and debugging I was about to give up on my code but I didn't.
+Now I'm just recoding it and doing it in a cleaner way as I like.
+Maybe it solves the problem, maybe it doesn't.
+At least the code will be as I like my code to be.
+Clean, well documented and tidy.

+**Thoughts:** Another god day.
+I have a little worry about myself and the notes I take everyday, but I think I'll be ok after talking with _.
 Feeling ok.